TheLastCrusade/SoundStream/docs/newrelic.md

    You can check by typing `export` in your terminal and looking for `ANDROID_HOME`.
 If it is not you can set it by adding the following line to your .bash_profile.
    `export ANDROID_HOME=<YOUR FILE PATH>`
-4. Set and environment variable for new relic in your bash profile `export NEWRELIC_HOME=<YOUR FILE PATH>`
+4. Set an environment variable for new relic in your bash profile `export NEWRELIC_HOME=<YOUR FILE PATH>`
 5. After you are all setup you can build and install to your connect phone or emulator with `$NEWRELIC_HOME/bin/nrandroid-ant clean debug install`